HanOostdijk/matlab_publish_latex/README.md

 ## matlab_publish_latex
-`publish_mpl` is an extension of the MATLAB publish function with extra possibilities for latex.
+`publish_mpl` is an extension of the MATLAB `publish` function with extra possibilities for latex.
-Motivation for creating this new function is that I want more control than the pdf and html format can offer.
+Motivation for creating this new function is that I want more control than the pdf and html format of `publish` can offer.
-So LaTeX is the obvious choice but at the same time I want to avoid manual editing of the tex file handle as much as possible.
+So LaTeX is the obvious choice but at the same time I want to avoid manual editing of the tex file as much as possible.
 By using an adapted xsl file, the package matlab-prettifier created by Julien Cretel and additional `publish` options we can achieve the following:
- * determine the documentclass and layout of the document
+ * specify the documentclass and layout of the document
  * show MATLAB code (and also listings of mfiles) in a nice layout
  * specify hyperref options that determine the pdf attributes
- * determine how the header of the document is presented (titel, author, contents, list of figures and listings)
+ * specify how the header of the document is presented (titel, author, contents, list of figures and listings)
  * include captions and references

-For converting the tex-file to a pdf-file I use TeXworks (a component of MiKTeX)
+For converting the tex-file to a pdf-file I use TeXworks (a component of MiKTeX).

 ### Examples
-See publish_mpl_examples for examples of use.
+See publish_mpl_examples in the example folder for examples of use.

 ### Workings
-As usual the options for publish are specified in a structure.
+As usual the options for `publish` are specified in a structure.
-Additional options of publish are used to make changes to a base xsl file (publish_mpl.xsl).
+Additional options of `publish` are used to make changes to a base xsl file (publish_mpl.xsl).
 The standard `publish` function is then called with the modified xsl file.

 References and captions to plots are supported.